devel0x/electronero/ambassadors/fastapi-ambassador-leaderboard/README.md

 The application is protected by an email/password login screen.
 Only addresses listed in `data/registrations.csv` under the `ambassadors` column may sign in.
 Users register once to set a password, Telegram username, and wallet address; credentials and profile data are stored in Redis alongside sessions and leaderboard cache data.

-Ambassadors can submit links to their social posts for verification, and an admin panel guarded by a password lets administrators review registered emails, wallets, Telegram handles, pending rewards, and submitted posts.
+Ambassadors can submit links to their social posts for verification, and an admin panel guarded by a password lets administrators review registered emails, wallets, Telegram handles, pending rewards, and submitted posts awaiting verification.
+Verified posts disappear from the queue, and admins may verify or reject each submission.

 The app also provides a tasks panel where ambassadors can apply to various community roles.
 Applications are stored in Redis and surface in the admin panel for verification or removal.